 The annual movement of grazing herbivores across the Serengeti-Mara ecosystem is one of the greatest spectacles in the natural world.
-Originating on Tanzania’s short grass plains of the southeastern Serengeti, 1.5 million wildebeest, 200,000 zebra, 18,000 eland and 500,000 Thompson’s gazelle, begin their movement north in search of greener pastures.. don't miss it, start planning here
+Originating on the short grass plains of the southeastern Tanzanian Serengeti, 1.5 million wildebeest, 200,000 zebra, 18,000 eland and 500,000 Thompson’s gazelle, begin their movement north in search of greener pastures.. don't miss it, start planning here

 The wildebeest give birth between January and March on the short grass plains.
 Most wildebeest calves born in a short window around February.
 Gradually they spread west across these plains, then